Table Mountain Ski Tour

 Gear

 The night before, I packed gear and carbo-loaded.
-Table Mountain would be one of my first big tours, so I learned a ton and improved gear on subsequent tours.
-See (comments) and a wish list below.
+Table Mountain would be one of my first bigger tours, so I learned a ton and improved gear on subsequent tours.

 • Ski gear: Liberty Origin 190s with Salomon frame bindings (my super-heavy starter set-up – bought lighter skis and tech bindings before the Skillet in April); Black Diamond skins and skin savers; Nordica Strider hybrid boots; resort poles (need mid-grips and powder baskets); helmet